 The authors believe that the percentage of advanced sleepers who have the familial variant may approach 100 percent.
 However, some participants may have de novo mutations that may be found in their children, but not in parents or siblings, and some may have family members with “nonpenetrant” carrier mutations.
 Two of the remaining five were found to have genetic mutations that have been identified with familial advanced sleep phase.
 Conditions associated with these genes include migraine and seasonal affective disorder.

 “We hope the results of this study will not only raise awareness of advanced sleep phase and familial advanced sleep phase,” said Ptacek, “but also help identify the circadian clock genes and any medical conditions that they may influence.”

 Co-Authors: First author is Brian Curtis, MS, of the University of Utah.
 Additional co-authors are Terry Young, PhD, and Laurel Finn, MS, of the University of Wisconsin; and Liza Ashbrook, MD and Ying-Hui Fu, PhD, of UCSF.

 Funding: The study is supported by grants from the National Institutes of Health and by the William Bowes Neurogenics Fund.

 Disclosures: The authors report no conflicts of interest.

 The University of California, San Francisco (UCSF) is exclusively focused on the health sciences and is dedicated to promoting health worldwide through advanced biomedical research, graduate-level education in the life sciences and health professions, and excellence in patient care.
-It includes UCSF Health, which comprises three top-ranked hospitals, as well as affiliations throughout the Bay Area.
+UCSF Health, which serves as UCSF’s primary academic medical center, includes top-ranked specialty hospitals and other clinical programs, and has affiliations throughout the Bay Area.